Pruning Self-attentions into Convolutional Layers in Single Path: Related Work

+Model pruning is a dominant approach to alleviate the high computational cost for Transformers.
+Prior arts for pruning Transformers can be roughly categorized into \emph{token compression} and \emph{module pruning}.

+\emph{Token compression} methods focus on pruning less-important tokens~\cite{pan2021ia,rao2021dynamicvit} or merging the similar ones~\cite{bolya2022token,wei2023joint}, \eg, DynamicViT~\cite{rao2021dynamicvit} progressively predicts binary decision masks and prunes the masked uninformative tokens.
+Although promising, these methods keep or even enlarge the original model size, leading to substantial storage costs.
+Furthermore, with a reduced sequence length, it is challenging to extend token compression to dense prediction tasks, \eg, segmentation, and detection.

+\emph{Module pruning} methods prune the insignificant Transformer modules, \eg, heads in the MSA layers~\cite{michel2019sixteen,behnke2020losing}, channels for the linear projections~\cite{mao2021tprune,li2020efficient,bartoldson2019generalization} and weight neurons~\cite{chen2020lottery,prasanna2020bert}.
+Recently, to achieve higher FLOPs-accuracy trade-offs, several works~\cite{yu2022unified, hou2021multi, chen2021chasing} enlarge the pruning space to include multiple ViT modules.
+For instance, MDC~\cite{hou2021multi} jointly prunes tokens and modules and UVC~\cite{yu2022unified} integrates pruning the output projections, the MSA heads, and transformer blocks, simultaneously.
+Another line of research~\cite{yang2021nvit, yu2023x} seeks better compact architectures with improved pruning metrics under the existing pruning spaces, such as a global hessian-based group importance~\cite{yang2021nvit} or a per-class explainable pruning metric~\cite{yu2023x}.

+\emph{Our work falls into the category that prunes network modules.} In contrast to previous works~\cite{yu2022unified, hou2021multi, chen2021chasing, yang2021nvit, yu2023x} that prune MSA heads as a standard practice, our work prunes the superfluous global correlations in MSA layers and turns them into convolutional layers.
+In this way, instead of getting compact ViT architectures in~\cite{yu2022unified, hou2021multi, chen2021chasing, yang2021nvit, yu2023x}, we derive hybrid architectures with locality added that largely outperform head pruning (Section~\ref{subsec:locality}).
+Moreover, based on our novel weight-sharing scheme that expresses convolutions with a subset of MSA parameters, we form a single-path search space rather than a multi-path one~\cite{xu2021bert} to enjoy a low search cost (Section~\ref{subsec:abl_single_path}).
+However, to avoid overly complicating the overall framework, we only prune two components: the global correlation in MSAs and the unimportant hidden dimensions in FFNs.
+Given the orthogonal nature of our method to pruning more ViT components and better pruning metrics, we take integrating them into our method as a future work.

-Normally, the methods that prune network modules start pruning from pre-trained dense baselines and gradually compress them.
-It's worth mentioning that some methods start training from a randomly initialized model with sparsity constraint and perform weight removal during the training itself, \eg, S$^2$ViTE~\cite{chen2021chasing} employs a prune-and-grow strategy to explore a larger pruning space under the lottery ticket hypothesis \cite{evci2020rigging}.
-Although the performance for S$^2$ViTE is not constrained by the pre-trained models, it requires a longer training schedule and is more computationally expensive.
+It’s worth mentioning that some methods start pruning from a randomly initialized model with sparsity constraint and perform weight removal during the training itself, \eg, S$^2$ViTE~\cite{chen2021chasing} employs a prune-and-grow strategy to explore a larger pruning space under the lottery ticket hypothesis \cite{evci2020rigging}.
+Although its performance is not constrained by the pre-trained models, it requires a longer training schedule and is more computationally expensive.
 Compared to S$^2$ViTE, our method can quickly slim the pre-trained dense ViT models into compact ones and achieve even better performance at the same time when incorporated with knowledge distillation~\cite{hinton2015distilling}.

-\subsection{Convolutional vs. self-attention layers.}
+\subsection{Convolutional vs. Self-Attention Layers}